JoseDavidAmaya/ja-sky130-pd-workshop/README.md

 Area increases, but TNS and WNS are 0

-Now we run floorplanning, placement and routing, running `run_floorplan` results in an error, so we execute the next commands, which not only run floorplanning, but placement, pdn and routing
+Now we run floorplanning, placement and routing, running `run_floorplan` results in an error, so we execute the next set of commands, which not only perform floorplaning, but also run placement, generate power distribution network and generate routing

 ```
 init_floorplan